3mcloud/falcano/README.md

 It's simple!

 Want to use DynamoDB local?
-Just add a `host` name attribute and specify your local server.
+Add a `host` name attribute and specify your local server.

 ```python
 from falcano.models import Model